mathsclub-iiserk/mathsclub-iiserk.github.io/contests.md

 ---
 layout: default
-title: Monthly Contests
+title: Contests/Discussions
 permalink: /contests/
 ---

-# Monthly Contests
+# Contests/Discussions

-This is an archive of all monthly contests organized by the club.
-Every month, an interesting problem is posted; solutions are received over a period of 3 weeks.
+This is an archive of all contests and discussions organized by the club.
+Typically, an interesting problem is posted periodically, and solutions are received over a period of 3 weeks.
 The best solutions are awarded and shared by the end of the month.

 <div class="post-block">
     <ul>